-CAOS provides Family Conflict Mediation for conflict between family members leading to some form of relationship or communication breakdown because of challenges such as:
+CAOS provides Family Conflict Mediation to support resolution of conflict between family members that has led to some form of relationship or communication breakdown because of challenges such as:

 Family Conflict Mediation provides an opportunity to 'step out' of a family relationship breakdown or conflict situation in order to have a conversation with the person or people with whom the conflict has arisen.

 The sole purpose of the mediation process is to help support the possibility of a better way forward in the situation.
 This is achieved by giving each person the opportunity to talk through the situation with the mediator separately, in what we call the Initial Mediation Meeting, about the difficulty from their perspective and to think about how it is affecting them and what they would want in order for things to improve.

 This discussion by itself can often help people to start to create better ways forward because of the focus of the approach we use at CAOS Conflict Management where each interaction with the mediator allows for a discussion of ways of improving the situation.